jean/rapido.plone/docs/use-cases/book.rst

 Content type
 ------------

-Add a new content type *Book* on the *Dexterity Content Types* control panel (http://localhost:8080/Plone/@@dexterity-types).
+Add a new content type *Book* on the :guilabel:`Dexterity Content Types` control panel (http://localhost:8080/Plone/@@dexterity-types).

 .. image:: ../files/book-1.png

 Edit the *Book* configuration (http://localhost:8080/Plone/dexterity-types/book).
-In the *Behaviors* tab, uncheck the *Dublin Core metadata* behavior and *Save*.
+In the :guilabel:`Behaviors` tab, uncheck the :guilabel:`Dublin Core metadata` behavior and :guilabel:`Save`.
-In the *Fields* tab, click on the *Edit XML Field Model* button and replace the XML model by:
+In the :guilabel:`Fields` tab, click on the :guilabel:`Edit XML Field Model` button and replace the XML model by:

 .. code-block:: xml